The Facts Behind Certified Used Vehicles

 The used car certification process begins when a vehicle is removed from a rental fleet, the lease on a vehicle expires, a used auto is traded in, or a dealer purchases a vehicle via wholesale auction for resale to consumers.

-The used cars are then sent through a rigorous and comprehensive inspection - usually 100 points or more, including all major systems and components such as brakes, steering, suspension, transmission, electrical, and air conditioning and heating.Vehicle components that do not pass are either repaired or replaced.
+Certified used vehicles are sent through a rigorous and comprehensive inspection - usually 100 points or more, including all major systems and components such as brakes, steering, suspension, transmission, electrical, and air conditioning and heating.Vehicle components that do not pass are either repaired or replaced.

-Certification doesn’t always ensure the quality of used cars, so be sure to verify the details of the auto dealer used car certification process by asking these questions:
+Certification doesn’t always ensure the quality of certified used cars, so be sure to verify the details of the certification process by asking these questions:

 - Can I have a copy of the vehicle inspection checklist?
 An auto dealer should acknowledge what they inspected.